• Skip to primary navigation

 Yangon, Myanmar: A Photo Essay

-By Matt Forma Last Updated December 4, 2020
+By Matt Forma Leave a Comment Last Updated July 5, 2023

 When reminiscing about Yangon, I imagine sipping a small cup of milk tea on a stool in a shady alley on a hot day.
 Colorful clotheslines swing in the breeze above me.
 I can hear the greetings of mingalaba and still see the betel-stained smiles in my mind.
 While living in Bangkok I went to Myanmar three different times.
 It has a way of drawing you back.